jgabunilas/portfolio/content/en/about/index.md

 ![](DSCF1926-bw.jpg)

-Nice to meet you!
+Thank you for visiting!
 My name is Jason and I'm a molecular biologist, biochemist, and process engineer currently working in the biopharmaceutical industry.

-When I'm not working alongside my colleagues to bring life-changing medications to patients suffering from serious illnesses, I spend much of my free time advancing my skills in data analytics, data visualization, and machine learning.
+Outside of my day job as a process development scientist, I spend much of my free time advancing my skills in data analytics, data visualization, and machine learning.
 As a lifelong student, my eventual goal is to apply these proficiencies to my professional work in biotechnology and beyond.

 ---